 If you experience any of these signs or symptoms regarding Fentanyl patch abuse, it is best to get help right away.
 Seeking professional assistance regarding substance use problems can save your life from potentially fatal consequences such as overdose and withdrawal complications.

 How Can I Get Help From Fentanyl Patch Abuse?

 You may have noticed signs and symptoms of Fentanyl abuse in yourself or a loved one, and you have decided to seek help but are unsure of where to start.
 A good addiction treatment facility will guide you through the process of getting you or a loved one into rehab.
-Do you have questions or concerns?
-Our intake coordinators will answer them.
+Talk to a Intake Coordinator

 Fentanyl patch abuse treatment process: Step-by-step